statsig-io/docs/docs/pulse/introduction.md

 ## Export Report

 You can export Pulse results for a specific Rule and Rollout.
 Exporting results can take up to 10 minutes.
 When it's ready, a link will be available under under Project Settings -> Reports.
-Inside you will find two files:
+Inside you will find two files (where "experiment" is the experiment name):
-1. <experiment>_pulse_summary.csv - contains Pulse aggregate metrics computed over the duration of the experiment.
+1. experiment_pulse_summary.csv - contains Pulse aggregate metrics computed over the duration of the experiment.
-2. <experiment>_pulse_daily.csv - contains Pulse aggregate metrics computed on a daily basis.
+2. experiment_pulse_daily.csv - contains Pulse aggregate metrics computed on a daily basis.

 Definitions:
 - Date - The date of the data.
 Statsig uses date stamps anchored to PST (Pacific Standard Time, GMT-8).